YqunYang/FSVS-Net/README.md

 ## Datasets

-Related datasets are being orgnized, and are expected to be available in recent (delayed due to the complexity of the dataset preparation).
+Related datasets are being orgnized, and are expected to be available in the near future (delayed due to the complexity of the dataset preparation).

 ## License